fbpx

 ARTS LEADERSHIP

-URTA is committed to increasing diversity among leadership in the American theater.
-To support those seeking training in areas including arts administration, theatre management, producing and arts entrepreneurship, URTA offers a Candidate Award to all candidates in Arts Leadership.
+URTA is committed to supporting the education and training of the future leaders of the arts and entertainment industry.
+For those seeking training in areas including arts administration, theatre management, producing and arts entrepreneurship, URTA offers a Candidate Award to all candidates in Arts Leadership.
+The arts leadership award is built into the URTA candidate registration form on Acceptd, no separate award application is required.
+Note: in 2026 , arts leadership will recruiting will take place live-virtual only.

 KENNEDY CENTER AMERICAN COLLEGE THEATER FESTIVAL